ploomber/sql/docs/intro-to-dashboards-and-apps/connecting-etl-to-dashboard-with-voila.md

 ## Launching the Dashboard Locally

-Whether your Jupyter Notebook is incomplete or complete, `Voila` will still be able to render it locally on the web!
+Whether your Jupyter Notebook is incomplete or complete, `Voilà` will still be able to render it locally on the web!
 This will help you in prototyping your dashboard and fit it exactly to your needs.
 Before launching, make sure you have satisfied the following requirements:

 ### Directory Structure